 Gibson claims the exceptions face halfway between Petra and Mecca.
 Dan Gibson, The Sacred City: Discovering the Real Birthplace of Islam (Glasshouse Media, 2017); also Qur’anic Geography (Surrey, BC: Independent Scholars Press, 2011).
 Missing in both Gibson’s book and film is precise archaeological evidence for each of the mosques studied.
 And no amount of cinematic wizardry can make up for this lack.

 Many American mosques face southeast, based on Mecca’s direction on a flat map, while others face northeast, based on the shortest distance around the globe.

-http://www.muslimheritage.com/article/from-petra-back-to-makka Accessed July 8, 2018.
-King has written numerous books and articles on early qibla determination.
+http://www.muslimheritage.com/article/from-petra-back-to-makkaarticles Accessed July 8, 2018.
+King has written numerous articles and books on early qibla determination.

 Hence, the only explanation for any early mosques accurately oriented toward either Petra or Mecca—if, indeed, any exist—is coincidence.

 https://archive.org/stream/TabariEnglish/Tabari_Volume_21#page/n9/mode/2up Accessed July 8, 2018.